Isaias nears virus-hit Florida after lashing the Bahamas

 Isaias is piling another burden on communities already hard-hit by other storms and sickness.

-The storm’s maximum sustained winds declined steadily throughout Saturday, and were at 65 mph (100 kph) by Sunday morning, the U.S. National Hurricane Center said in an advisory.
+The storm’s maximum sustained winds declined steadily throughout Saturday, and were at 65 mph (100 kph) by Sunday morning, the U.S. National Hurricane Center said at 8 a.m.
+EDT.
+The storm’s center was located 40 miles (70 kilometers) east-southeast of West Palm Beach.

 The center of the storm was forecast to approach the southeast coast of Florida early Sunday morning, then travel up the state’s east coast throughout the day.
 Little change was expected in the storm’s strength over the next few days, forecasters said.